How not to prioritize a feature

 5 minute read

-1. Someone is willing to build it
+Someone is willing to build it

-3. Your friend is asking for it
+Your friend is asking for it

-4. It’s easy to do it
+It’s easy to do it

-Just because something’s easy to implement, doesn’t mean that you necessarily should.
+Just because something’s easy to implement doesn’t mean that you necessarily should.
 For one, every feature you add creates an implicit and perpetual contract with your users, a contract that obligates you to maintain, support, and build around that feature in every subsequent release.
 For another, a well-curated project is a feature in itself.
-Sometimes taking the time to implement the technically more complex solution will ultimately be better for users and maintainers.
+Sometimes, taking the time to implement the technically more complex solution will ultimately be better for users and maintainers.

-5. Our competitor does it
+Your competitor does it

 Ultimately, a single feature may make or break a deal, but in the long run, if that feature’s not part of your core value proposition, users are going to choose you over your competitor based on taste, vision, and direction, not on your ability to export to PDF, especially if you give them the means to build a workaround.
 Instead of cramming for the midterm exam, focus on what you do best overall, not on what your competitor does today.

-6. A squeaky wheel is asking for it
+A squeaky wheel is asking for it

-7. A handful of power users are asking for it
+A handful of power users are asking for it

 Most products have three broad classes of users: new users, mainstream users, and power users.
 New users need your product to be as simple and intuitive as possible.
 They are also often the metric by which you measure growth.
 As they go deeper and deeper into your product, power users want to implement increasingly complex and custom workflows.
-Power users have the most invested in your product, and can be your strongest advocates.
+Power users are most invested in your product and can be your strongest advocates.
 You want a product that encourages growth, but you don’t want to force users out as they mature or cannibalize one group to make things more sticky for the other.

-Great product ideas come from unexpected sources and at unexpected times.
-Software is more art than science, and sometimes it takes getting one feature into the hands of users to realize you need another.
+Great product ideas come from unexpected sources and at unpredictable times.
+Software is more art than science, and sometimes, it takes getting one feature into the hands of users to realize you need another.
 While it may be tempting to shortsightedly tackle features that are easy to implement or loudly requested, when ideas do come in, they should be evaluated against established product themes, not what requests make sense in isolation or now.

 Originally published June 19, 2017 | View revision history